fiberpay/fiberpay-payment-gateway/readme.txt

 == Description ==

-Fiberpay payment gateway plugin for WooCommerce allows you to accept payments directly on your store through [Fiberpay's](https://fiberpay.pl) secure payment processing platform.
+Fiberpay payment gateway plugin for WooCommerce allows you to accept payments directly on your store through [Fiberpay Payment Gateway](https://fiberpay.pl) secure payment processing platform.
 This plugin enables Polish payment methods for your WordPress online store, providing your customers with familiar and trusted payment options.

 = Available Payment Methods =
 * **Quick online transfers** from all major Polish banks (przelewy natychmiastowe)